-Any policy you buy comes with a Wealth Bonus, a free and growing investment we make on your behalf.
+Any policy you buy comes with a Wealth Bonus, a built-in, growing contribution we make on your behalf.

-It works like this: You buy a policy, and we match up to 100% of your monthly premium into an investment that builds wealth for you.
+It works like this: You buy a policy, and we match up to 100% of your monthly premium into a Wealth Bonus that builds wealth for you.
 You don’t pay anything extra, so all you have to take care of is your premiums.

 It’s a great alternative to a savings account if you can’t afford one, and it covers two birds with one stone (see what we did there?).
-You pay for life insurance, or funeral cover, or disability cover, or any of our other products, and we throw in a free investment.
+You pay for life insurance, or funeral cover, or disability cover, or any of our other products, and we throw in a growing Wealth Bonus at no extra cost.
 Not sure how we can pull it off?
 More on that here.